Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 date: '2022-07-19'
 ---

 Recently, I was experimenting with building small neural networks for sequence-to-sequence use cases.
 My goal was to create a visualization of how the inner state of a RNN changes as it processes inputs - similar to the [browser-based neural network visualization](https://cprimozic.net/blog/neural-network-experiments-and-visualizations/) I built previously.
-Along the way, I TODO TODO TODO TODO very exciting and inspiring stuff

 I was inspired to explore this area after reading a very interesting blog post called [Differentiable Finite State Machines](https://google-research.github.io/self-organising-systems/2022/diff-fsm/) which gave an overview of using gradient descent to learn FSMs to operate on one-bit strings.
 The state machines that were learned by their approach were impressively concise and managed to find optimal solutions in many cases.

+There's a _ton_ of research being done in areas that border the work that I ended up doing.
+Artificial neural networks serve as very useful proxies for studying topics such as computational complexity, information theory, and even cognition itself.
+This post explores the connections between some of these topics and how they apply to machine learning both in theory and in practice.

+## Learning Logic with RNNs

 For my own work, I wanted to step things up a bit further in terms of complexity.
 I wanted to try learning things that would be able to make better use of the greater power and generality of full-fledged neural networks like problems with multiple inputs/outputs, logic circuits, and maybe even some text generation or signal generation.

 RNNs are more than capable of doing all of these things, but I had a constraint of keeping the model small/simple enough that a visualization of it will be intelligible and have a discernable method of action rather than just appear as a random mass of blinking lights.

-## Trying to Learn Logic with RNNs

 My initial trails were working quite well.
 After some tuning of hyperparameters like learning rate, optimizer, and activation function, I was able to pretty consistently train networks to solve very simple problems like `out[i] = in[i - 1]` or `out[i] = in[i] && in[i - 1]` and do so in the minimum number of parameters (layer counts and sizes) for the network architecture.